-- The information required refers to the activities in respect of local business, trade and/or profession carried on by taxpayers for their own account and not as employees. - If however, a taxpayer received an IRP5/IT3(a) Employee Tax Certificate in respect of services rendered by means of the trading activities undertaken e.g. independent contractor, such income will be part of the information prepopulated in the IRP5/IT3(a) section of the return.
-When declaring trading income in the 'Local business, trade and professional income' section of the return, the amount must be entered next to the line item 'Income reflected on an IRP5/IT3(a) regarded to be trade income'. - Complete financial information must be prepared in respect of each local business, trade or profession carried on by the taxpayer where such income is not considered as a single trade with reference to section 20A of the Income Tax Act. - The return makes provision for a maximum of 8 activities to be declared.
-If a taxpayer has more than 8 activities to declare, similar trades must be added together. - For example: if a taxpayer has 9 rental properties to declare, add together two properties that result in profits or two that result in losses.
-Please do not add one property that results in a loss with one that results in a profit. - From the 2017 year of assessment any amounts received, accrued or deemed to have been received/accrued as a beneficiary of a trust must be excluded from this section and declared separately in the Trust section of the return.
+The information required in this section refers to the activities in respect of local business, trade and/or profession carried on by a taxpayer for his/her own account and not as an employee.

+If however, a taxpayer received an IRP5/IT3(a) Employee Tax Certificate in respect of services rendered by means of the trading activities undertaken e.g. independent contractor, such income will be part of the information pre-populated in the IRP5/IT3(a) section of the return.
+When declaring trading income in the 'Local business, trade and professional income' section of the return, the amount must be entered next to the line item 'Income reflected on an IRP5/IT3(a) regarded to be trade income'.

+A complete set of financial information must be prepared in respect of each local business, trade or profession carried on by the taxpayer where such income is not considered as a single trade with reference to section 20A of the Income Tax Act.

+The return makes provision for a maximum of eight activities to be declared.
+If a taxpayer has more than 8 activities to declare, similar trades must be added together.

+For example: if a taxpayer has nine rental properties to declare, either add two properties that result in profits or two that result in losses.
+Please do not add one property that results in a loss with one that results in a profit.

+From the 2017 year of assessment any amounts received, accrued or deemed to have been received/accrued as a beneficiary of a trust must be excluded from this section and declared separately in the Trust section of the return.

-- Expenditure incurred by independent contractors can be claimed in this section of the return.
-The amount reflected next to code 3616 on the IRP5/IT3(a) certificate received must be inserted in the field 'Income Reflected on an IRP5/IT3(a) regarded to be Trading Income'. - For the 2015 year of assessment and prior years only, rental income must be declared in the 'Income Other Turnover' field in this section of the return.
+Expenditure incurred by independent contractors can be claimed in this section of the return.
+The amount reflected next to code 3616 on the IRP5/IT3(a) certificate received must be inserted in the field 'Income Reflected on an IRP5/IT3(a) regarded to be Trading Income'.

+For the 2015 year of assessment and prior years, rental income must be declared in the 'Income Other Turnover' field in this section of the return.